henriquecvieira/task-api/README.md

 # BackEnd task

 This project consists of a simple REST application, created from scratch using the NestJS framework.
-The application is responsible for communicating with the nodeJS server API available at https://reqres.in/, implementing four endpoints: POST /api/users, GET /api/user/{userId}, GET /api/user/ {userId}/avatar and DELETE /api/user/{userId}/avatar.
+The application is responsible for communicating with the nodeJS server API available at https://reqres.in/, implementing four endpoints:

+- POST /api/users
+- GET /api/user/{userId}
+- GET /api/user/{userId}/avatar
+- DELETE /api/user/{userId}/avatar

 ## API documentation